Can You Stop Pandemic Life From Proving Fatal For Your Healthcare Workers?

 In large part, this is an inevitable part of pandemic life, and the best management in the world won’t be able to lift that responsibility entirely.
-That said, the global ‘heroes’ narrative surrounding healthcare workers right now sends something of a negative message in that it paints such individuals as frontline fighters.
+That said, the global ‘heroes’ narrative surrounding healthcare workers right now sends something of a challenging message in that it paints such individuals as frontline fighters.

 In reality, though, no one in healthcare signs up to face unnecessary risks, and these aren’t soldiers who have bravely volunteered to put their lives on the line.
 Rather, these are people who are just trying to do their jobs and do them well in the most impossible situation.